Creation of an interactive Galaxy tools table for your community

 2. Review the generated interactive table

-1. Add a list of tools to exclude
+1. Add a tools status list

 3. Embed the interactive table in your community page on the Hub